-with $\sigma_B$ being the inverse Bremsstrahlung absorption cross-section.
+with $\sigma_\text{B}$ being the inverse Bremsstrahlung absorption cross-section.

-Figure~\ref{ionization_rate} shows the photoionization rate $W_{pi}$ (bottom panel) obtained by the Keldysh formalism, where we included the dynamic evolution of bandgap with laser intensity.
-At first, we calculate the free electron density with Keldysh theory for a constant gap for a big intensity range.
-Then we use the DFT-derived data of free electron density versus bandgap from Ref. \cite{tsaturyan2024unraveling} to obtain the bandgap evolution over the intensity.
-Finally, we use this intensity-dependent bandgap evolution to calculate the photoionization rate.
-Incorporating the bandgap change, which accounts for ultrafast charge redistribution and electron-electron screening, into the Keldysh kernel, reflects the physical reality that under femtosecond excitation, the conduction-band population transiently modifies the electronic potential, leading to a reversible narrowing of the bandgap down to about 5.5~eV.

-The inset in bottom panel shows the smoothened ratio $W_{dyn}/W_{const}$ between ionization rates for dynamic and constant bandgaps (8.9 eV), respectively.
-The top panel shows the free electron density and bandgap evolution \cite{tsaturyan2024unraveling} for the same intensity range.
-The results reveal that the ratio between ionization rates begins to rise at intensities above $2 \times 10^{13}$~W/cm$^{2}$, when the bandgap starts to shrink, peaks around $3 \times 10^{14}$~W/cm$^{2}$ with a maximum value of approximately~10, and then gradually decreases to $\sim$3.
+Figure~\ref{ionization_rate} shows the photoionization rate $W_\text{pi}$ obtained from Keldysh formalism taking into account bandgap narrowing as a function of excited-electron density.
+The free-electron density generated by a femtosecond laser pulse is obtained by integrating the Keldysh photoionization rate over the temporal intensity profile of the pulse and then the bandgap is updated according to the Density-Functional Theory (DFT) results~\cite{tsaturyan2024unraveling} for the given laser pulse intensity.
+At high excited-electron density, the bandgap of silica is shown to decrease from 8.9 to 5.5 eV.
+As the bandgap narrows, the photoionization rate increases by up to an order of magnitude since fewer photons are required to cross the bandgap.

-By denoting $\tilde{\mathbf D} = \mathbf D - \mathbf P_{\text{disp}} - \mathbf P_p - \mathbf P_a$, we can give the instantaneous isotropic or diagonal anisotropic nonlinear effects of the form:
+By denoting $\tilde{\mathbf D} = \mathbf D - \mathbf P_{\text{disp}} - \mathbf P_\text{p} - \mathbf P_\text{a}$, we can give the instantaneous isotropic or diagonal anisotropic nonlinear effects of the form:

-Instead of implementing this equation directly, which would require to solve a cubic equation at each time step, the code uses the following Padé approximation which matches the cubic solution to high-order accuracy \cite{oskooi2010}:
+Instead of implementing this equation directly, which would require solving a cubic equation at each time step, the code uses the following Padé approximation which matches the cubic solution to high-order accuracy \cite{oskooi2010}: